-Carbohydrates have had such a tough few years.
-Pretty much since Gary Taubes’ book ‘Why We Get Fat’ carbs have been demonised as making us fat based on the hypothesis that carbs spike or elevate insulin and insulin as the ‘fat storage hormone’ make us store calories as fat.
+Bread / Pasta/ [insert carb here] makes you fat.
+Or does it?
+Carbohydrates have had a tough decade.
+Pretty much since Gary Taubes’ 2010 book ‘Why We Get Fat’ they have been demonised based on the hypothesis that carbs spike or elevate insulin and insulin as the ‘fat storage hormone’ makes us store calories as fat.

 There are now two metabolic ward studies that debunk this.
-If you’re not aware, a metabolic ward is basically a room, you’re locked in the room for a few days and nights and absolutely everything that goes in and out of you is measured, your energy expenditure is constantly measured and most likely body composition by a DEXA scan .
+If you’re not aware, a metabolic ward is basically a room you’re locked in for a few days and nights where absolutely everything that goes in and out of you is measured.
+This includes your energy expenditure and most likely your body composition by a DEXA scan .

-In 2016, the same researchers repeated the study2 with an even lower level of carbs, down at ketogenic levels (some people complained the first study was not low carb enough).
+In 2016, the same researchers repeated the study with an even lower level of carbs, down at ketogenic levels (some people complained the first study was not low carb enough).
 Again though, the low-carb diet showed no improvement in fat loss over a low-fat diet.

 The results from these metabolic ward studies are clear but there is some evidence, anecdotal and otherwise, that in real life low-carb diets can lead to greater fat loss than low-fat diets.
 How, given the results of the studies above?
-Not because of a reduction of carbs and insulin but rather because restricting carbs can reduce calories by narrowing food options (no cake!) and almost by definition increasing protein intake.
+Not because of a reduction of carbs and insulin but rather because restricting carbs can reduce calories by narrowing food options (no cake…) and almost by definition increasing protein intake.

 It is calories, not carbs, that really matter in terms of fat loss, whichever dietary strategy helps you achieve this is the right one for you whether that’s low carb, high carb or somewhere in between.

 Finally a word of warning.
-If this has inspired you to do some of your own research, the low carb vs low fat debate is one of the fiercest fought on line.
-You’ll see an amazing amount of spin and name calling on both sides!
-Read from reputable sources on both sides and take care!
+If this has inspired you to do some of your own research, the low carb vs low fat debate is one of the fiercest fought online.
+You’ll see an amazing amount of spin and name calling on both sides.
+Read from reputable sources on both sides and take care.